We generate CLI Commands from the CLI source files in the openthread GitHub repository.

 To review the HTML output, refer to netdata publish prefix.

-Parameters with markdown list
+Parameters with markdown lists

 * @cparam netdata show [@ca{local}] [@ca{-x}]